luisdiogo2071317/azure-docs.pt-pt/articles/cognitive-services/Labs/Conversation-Learner/tutorials/7-built-in-entities.md

 ### <a name="create-two-actions"></a>Criar duas ações

 1. Clique em ações, em seguida, nova ação
-2. Em resposta, escreva ' a data é $luis-datetimev2'.
+2. Em resposta, escreva "a data é $luis-datetimev2'.
 3. Clique em Criar.

 ![](../media/tutorial7_actions.PNG)